xmengkinaxis/CPP/System Design Interview Checklist.md

 https://www.youtube.com/watch?v=hykjbT5Z0oE&t=1041s

 ## Ranking
-a reference count, freshnessn, user location, language, personal history, demographics
+a reference count, freshness, user location, language, personal history, demographics

-## trade-off -
+## trade-off
 Explore competing solutions, speak to all their major tradeoffs, and make intelligent decisions about how to balance each of those tradeoffs

 Push vs Pull (or hybrid).e.g in notification, in CDN; (celebrity user) (online only); (not more than 10 from a single user to avoid spamming) in newsfeed